Zenarchopteridae

-Zenarchopteridae, the viviparous halfbeaks, is a family in the order Beloniformes.
+Zenarchopteridae, the viviparous halfbeaks, is a family of ray-finned fishes in the order Beloniformes.
 The Zenarchopteridae exhibit strong sexual dimorphism, practicing internal fertilisation, and in some cases ovoviviparous or viviparous (the family also includes oviparous species).
 The members in the family are mainly found in fresh and brackish water of tropical Asia and New Guinea, but the genus Zenarchopterus also includes marine species from the Indo-Pacific.
 Several, such as the wrestling halfbeak, have become commonly traded aquarium fish.